darHH/tp/docs/UserGuide.md

 ### Clear All Entries

-Start fresh by removing all contacts from your FitFriends list.
+Start fresh by removing all contacts and games from your FitFriends list.

 **Format**:
 ```
 clear
 ```

 > ⚠️ **Warning**: This action cannot be undone.
-All your contacts will be permanently removed.
+All your contacts and games will be permanently removed.

 ![Clearing All Entries](images/clear_command.png)